Mount Assiniboine Provincial Park

 Mount Assiniboine Provincial Park is a provincial park in British Columbia, Canada, located around Mount Assiniboine.

 History

-The park was established 1922.
+The park was established in 1922.
 Some of the more recent history that is explorable within the park include Wheeler's Wonder Lodge (Naiset) (1924), Assiniboine Lodge (1928), the first ski lodge in the Canadian Rockies, and Sunburst (1928).

 World Heritage Site

 In 1990, this park was included within the Canadian Rocky Mountain Parks UNESCO World Heritage Site.
 Together with the other national and provincial parks that comprise the Canadian Rocky Mountain Parks, the park was recognized for its natural beauty and the geological and ecological significance of its mountain landscapes containing the habitats of rare and endangered species, mountain peaks, glaciers, lakes, waterfalls, canyons, limestone caves and fossils.

 Conservation

 The park aims to protect a large variety of species.
 Eighty-four species of birds inhabit the park environs, based on sightings.
 Columbian ground squirrels are very common in the core area of the park.

-Ten species of carnivore including wolves, black bear, grizzly bear, weasel, cougar, lynx inhabit the park.
-Six species of ungulates: elk, mule deer, white-tailed deer, moose, mountain goat, Rocky Mountain bighorn sheep roam within park boundaries.
+Ten species of carnivore, including wolves, black bear, grizzly bear, weasel, cougar, and lynx inhabit the park.
+Six species of ungulates: elk, mule deer, white-tailed deer, moose, mountain goat, and Rocky Mountain bighorn sheep roam within park boundaries.